wp-plugins/eu-vat-redirect/readme.txt

 We tested the plugin using a range of IP addresses from EU and non-EU countries.

+= Q. I click "Add a product" but nothing happens.
+What's wrong? =

+Are you using Multisite, and the Wordpress MU Domain Mapping plugin?
+If so, a flaw in this plugin is the likely cause.
+The problem (documented at http://davoscript.com/blog/desarrollo/wordpress-mu-domain-mapping-plugin-and-multisite-mu-plugins/) affects many plugins.
+This is, unfortunately, outside our control.

 == Screenshots ==

 1. Flow diagram showing how EU VAT Redirect works.